 - Teach the letter name, letter sound, and word simultaneously.
 Teaching all three simultaneously shows children how intrinsically linked all three are.

 - Allow for a silent period.
 If you start teaching your child the ABCs between 6-8 months of age when they aren’t capable of producing speech, it may take them 6-8 months or until they are able to vocalize what they are learning.
 This is the silent period of language acquisition where children are observing and taking it all in. (*Note: The silent period is something I learned about in my linguistics classes referring to a child learning a second language, but I have observed it in my own children learning their first language as well.)

 - Praise any right answer.
 If your child vocalizes the letter name, sound, or word associated with that letter praise him or her for getting the answer right because each answer is right!
 This praise will motivate children to continue with more vocalizations.

 - Watch a variety of ABC videos.
 I certainly hope that you enjoy my homemade ABC Video, but I highly encourage you to create a playlist on YouTube of your child’s favorite ABC songs.

 - Fill your house with ABCs.
 Posters, rugs, magnets, books, toys…you name it, just fill your house and make the ABCs a fun and engaging part of your little one’s day.
-Listed below I have a section called Additional Resources where I share some of my favorite resources, check out my blog: 10 Best Resources for Teaching the ABCs, and of course check out my Free Reading Resources page for flashcards, videos, and more.
+Listed below I have a section called Additional Resources where I share some of my favorite resources, check out my blog: 10 Best Resources for Teaching the ABCs, and of course check out my teachers pay teachers store for flashcards, videos, and more.

 - Read lots of ABC books.
 Go to the library often and pick out a ton of ABC books, find which ones your children enjoy the most, then buy a few sturdy ones to read over and over.